We can’t talk about sustainability in fashion without discussing its colonial roots.

-We see the exploited end of the system in the form of poverty-level wages, unsafe — or even deadly — conditions, and the denial of essential worker protections like the right to organize for garment workers.
+We see the impact of modern-day colonization in the Global South through poverty-level wages, unsafe — or even deadly — conditions, and the denial of essential worker protections like the right to organize for garment workers.

-We see the exploiting side of this system when we look at the billionaires who have built their fortunes from the same industry.
+We also see it through the lens of the colonial powers when we look at the billionaires in Europe and the United States (mostly white men) who have built their fortunes from the same industry.

 Most recently, we witnessed the perils of this system during the economic fallout of COVID-19.
 When retail sales fell in March and April 2020, we saw brands collectively cancel or refuse to pay for billions of dollars worth of orders — including orders in production and already produced — which left factories in countries like Bangladesh with insufficient funds to continue to employ garment workers or even to pay out severance.